EnactProtocol/encat-spec-and-tools/README.md

   properties:
     result:
       type: object
-      description: The successful result of the operation (populated on success)
+      description: The successful result of the operation
     error:
       type: object
       description: Error information (populated only when an error occurs)